ramyavijayalayan10/Stock-Crash-Early-Warning-System/README.md

 This project is licensed under the **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License**.

-> 🔒 Redistribution, reproduction, or code reuse without **explicit credit** is prohibited.
-Please respect the creative intent and ownership.
+> ⚠️ This repository is for demonstration purposes only.
+No reuse, modification, or redistribution is permitted without **explicit permission**.

 View full terms in [LICENSE.md](./LICENSE.md) or [on Creative Commons](https://creativecommons.org/licenses/by-nc-nd/4.0/).